Slavomir Miletić: The Woodworker

 The artwork for Honig was received so positively that the Zaandam municipal council commissioned him for 15,000 guilders to make a statue for the new Beatrix Bridge.
 While Miletić was still working on the preparatory clay model, his artwork was rejected by the city.
 After an appeal, a committee also disapproved of the sculpture.
 Miletic nevertheless continued to work on the model.
-The municipality then decided to evacuate his workshop (a shed in an old gas factory), after which a fight ensued between opponents and opponents of Miletić.
+The municipality then decided to evacuate his workshop (a shed in an old gas factory), after which a fight ensued between supporters and opponents of Miletić.

 With the molds that were later intended to cast the statue in bronze, Miletić made a concrete copy of De Houtwerker.
 This sculpture was placed in Amsterdam along the road to Zaandam.
 Later, the Woodworker was moved to Haarlemmerplein to finally end up on Waterlooplein.

 In 1986, the 100-year-old newspaper De Zaanlander still tried to get a bronze copy of the statue in Zaandam, but the municipality did not want to make a place available and the budget also did not add up.
 In 1994, the concrete statue was moved to Zaandam.
 In 2002, this concrete statue was temporarily placed at the Zaans Museum.
 In 2004, a bronze copy was finally unveiled by Mayor Ruud Vreeman, in the presence of Miletić, on the Houthavenkade in Zaandam.
 The concrete copy has since been moved to the Art Center of Zaandam.